-If you’re a Filipino living abroad, craving for suman with ripe mangoes but suman is not available, this Thai version of basically the same dish is something that you can prepare at home.
+What’s the obsession with this Thai sweet snack anyway?
+I just find it both amazing and interesting at how Filipinos and Thai like combining sticky rice with sweet mangoes.
+If you’re a Filipino living abroad craving for suman with ripe mangoes but suman is not available, this Thai version of basically the same dish — sticky rice and mangoes with sweet coconut sauce — is something that you can prepare at home.
 Canned coconut milk can be substituted for fresh.
 Glutinous rice is not hard to find although they may be called by other names depending on your location.
 And mangoes are popular the world over.

 Khao neaw mamuang is a popular snack in Thailand.
 You’ll find the dressed up version in restaurants but equally delicious (minus the plating) street food versions can be had for just a fraction of the price.